Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/eigen.md

 <div style="text-align: justify">
 <p>We create a matrix, call the eig method and print the results.
 Then we check
-that an eigenvector multiplied by $A$ gives the same results as the eigenvector scaled by the eigenvalue:</p>
+that an eigenvector multiplied by $A$ gives the same result as the eigenvector scaled by the eigenvalue:</p>
 </div>